orpazavdaev/creditly-project/README.md

 **SQL** was chosen for this project because the system is fundamentally built around structured, highly related data such as accounts, users, auctions, offers, and audit events.

-These entities have clear relationships and business rules that must be enforced consistently, and a relational database like **PostgreSQL** provides strong guarantees around data integrity, transactions, and consistency (ACID - means that every operation in the database must preserve all defined rules and constraints, ensuring the system always remains in a valid and reliable state before and after each transaction), which are critical in a financial context where incorrect or partial data is not acceptable.
+These entities have clear relationships and business rules that must be enforced consistently, and a relational database like **PostgreSQL** provides strong guarantees around data integrity, transactions, and consistency (**ACID** — every operation in the database must preserve all defined rules and constraints, ensuring the system always remains in a valid and reliable state before and after each transaction), which are critical in a financial context where incorrect or partial data is not acceptable.

 At the same time, SQL enables efficient querying across relationships, making it well-suited for features like dashboards, audit trails, and complex filtering (for example, retrieving all offers for an account or tracking historical events).
 This aligns naturally with the needs of this project, where both operational workflows and data analysis are important.